olly-evans/terminal-pathfinding/README.md

 #### ACTUAL WAVES

+- use capacity instead of realloc everytime we heapInsert.
+- use bool instead of loops for open/closed set checks.

 - drawgrid needs to run in an infinite loop.
 - astar() doesnt.
 - They need to be decoupled somehow.